arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 <a name="Ex2Task2" />
 #### Task 2 - Configuring Alerts ####

 In this task you will add a new **Alert** as a new resource in the JSON template.
-You can configure different types of alerts depending on the metric you want to be notified with.
+You can configure different types of alerts depending on the metric you want to be notified of.
 For example, in this task you will create a new alert that will send you an email when a threshold of 2000 Requests (or greater) is reached for your website.

 2. Edit the JSON template file you created in the previous exercises.